juanmanuel0963/golang_aws_terraform_jenkins/README.md

 &#x2022; Sending data from RESTful method to client and from client to server with Postgresql database persistence.

-We will create 2 EC2 instances to expose gRPC microservices using the following Terraform instructions.
+We will create two EC2 instances to expose gRPC microservices using the following Terraform instructions.

 <b>gRPC Server</b>